greenpeace/planet4-docker-compose/README.md

 ```
 ---

-## configuration
+## Configuration

 ### Configuring WP-Stateless GCS bucket storage

 [WP-Stateless](https://github.com/wpCloud/wp-stateless/) is installed and activated, however images will be stored locally until remote GCS storage is enabled in the administrator backend.
-[Log in](http://test.planet4.dev/wp-login.php) with details gathered [from here](#login) and navigate to [Media > Stateless Setup](http://test.planet4.dev/wp-admin/upload.php?page=stateless-setup).
+[Log in](https://test.planet4.dev/wp-login.php) with details gathered [from here](#login) and navigate to [Media > Stateless Setup](https://test.planet4.dev/wp-admin/upload.php?page=stateless-setup).

 You will need a Google account with access to GCS buckets to continue.